St. Louis Citygarden

 When to visit: Any time during daylight hours

-They’ve got a lot more, including an LED video screen of two people walking, stainless steel structures, bronze birds and a 12.5-foot statue of Pinocchio called “Two White Gloves, Four Wheels.”
+They’ve got a lot more, including an LED video screen of two people walking, stainless steel structures, bronze birds and a 12.5-foot statue of Pinocchio by Jim Dine called “Two White Gloves, Big Four Wheels.”

-Some of these art pieces may no longer be at St. Louis Citygarden, since my visit was a few years back.
+My visit to St. Louis Citygarden was a few years back, but these art pieces remain in the park, along with several new ones.
 In addition to the art, the park has fountains, gardens, walking paths, grassy areas, and a children’s spray plaza.
 It’s a fun place to hang out during the summer.

-Metered street parking is available near Citygarden for $1 per hour.
+Metered street parking is available near Citygarden.
 There are also parking garages in the area that charge $10 for a full day (sometimes less than that on weekends).

 The park is officially open from sunrise to 10 pm, the same hours as at St. Louis city parks.
-You can even take an audiotour of the park using Citygarden’s mobile app.
+You can even take an audio tour of the park using Citygarden’s mobile app.
+Take a look at the full Citygarden map if you’re looking for a specific piece.

 In 2019, to celebrate their 10th anniversary, Citygarden installed three new art pieces.
 The park also holds special events like free Wednesday lunchtime summer concerts, and Saturday morning summer yoga sessions.